Performance operations

 Speed is a cross-functional operating metric.

-Performance budgets are not just technical controls.
+Performance budgets protect discoverability, user trust, and conversion outcomes together.
 They protect discoverability, user trust, and conversion outcomes at the same time.

 Strong teams treat speed as joint accountability across engineering, growth, and product.
 That is how technical SEO and conversion goals stay aligned over time.